cjdbarlow/bedside-notebook/anaesthesia/paeds/considerations.md

 		* Anxiolysis helpful
 	* 6 to 13 years:
 		* Existential concerns (death, self-control) more common
 		* Anxiolysis may be helpful
+		Usually able to reliably predict which children will require premedication.

 Significant anxiety is common to both children and parents around time of surgery:
 * Parental anxiety is: